jdimitrov-pantheon/workwithme.guide-myguide/index.md

 ## Pet Peeves

 * **Finger-pointing** - I prefer to find a solution to a problem rather than try and point fingers or blame someone/something.
 * **Stagnation** - I believe that things always need to keep moving.
-Even moving backwards is better than not moving at all.
+Even slipping backwards in an attempt to make progress is better than not moving at all.
 * **Indifference** - If there is an issue, we should all care about it, especially in a professional setting.

 ## Career Goals & Future Interests